visualia/visualia_original/README.md

 ### Events

-In addition to the live variables, Visualia also provides way to send and receive global events.
+In addition to the live variables, Visualia also provides a way to send and receive global events.

 #### Sending an event